fasrc/helmod/doc/README.md

 Get ready to build software:

 * make sure you're logged into the build host
-* make sure you're logged into your normal user account, *not* root
+* make sure you're logged into your normal user account, _not_ root
-* change directory to your personal fasrcsw clone and setup the environment:
+* `cd` to your personal fasrcsw clone and setup the environment:

 	source ./setup.sh